openstack-archive/senlin/doc/source/developer/profile_type.rst

   * ``leave_cluster()``: a hook API that will be invoked when an object is removed from its current cluster; the purpose is to give the profile type implementation a chance to make changes to the object accordingly;
+  * ``recover_object()``: recover an object with operation given by inputs from the profile object.
+By default, ``recreate`` is used if no operation is provided to to delete firstly then create the object.

 Abstract Methods